Bio

 He was ordained a minister of the Gospel at Israel Baptist Church in Washington, DC., where he served as an Associate Minister from 2003 - 2011.
 The Rev. Dr. Walter E. Fauntroy, MLK’s Director of the Southern Christian Leadership Conference Washington Bureau, was a member of Rev. Mark’s ordination council.

-MIP, was the first talk show to sign on XM Satellite Radio in 2001, and the only talk show to have been broadcast on XM exclusively, then Sirius exclusively, and then broadcast on both Sirius and XM.
+MIP was the first talk show to sign on XM Satellite Radio in 2001, and the only talk show to have been broadcast on XM exclusively, then Sirius exclusively, and then broadcast on both Sirius and XM.
 He was the first and only African American talk host on SiriusXM Progress, and he was the only African American in the U.S. hosting a daily, national show on a progressive/liberal talk format.

-When Rev. Mark joined SiriusXM Progress, the predominantly white, liberal audience, was skeptical of listening to a Christian minister as a host because of right-wing, conservative evangelicalism's disproportionate hold on national religious discourse.
+When Rev. Mark joined SiriusXM Progress, the predominantly white, liberal audience was skeptical of listening to a Christian minister as a host because of right-wing, conservative evangelicalism's disproportionate hold on national religious discourse.
 He educated his audience that the brand of Christianity they feared was not the last word on the faith.
 He introduced his audience to the African American church and liberation theology, which the audience embraced.

 His radio broadcast highlights over the years have included live, daily coverage of the O.J.
 Simpson trial and he anchored both live coverage of 9/11 for twelve consecutive hours, as well as live coverage of the tenth anniversary of 9/11.
 Rev. Mark anchored coverage of the dedication of the MLK Memorial.
 He anchored every one of President Bill Clinton’s and President Barack Obama’s State of the Union Addresses.
 For several consecutive weeks, he broadcast Occupy Wall Street live, on location from New York's Zuccotti Park.
 The pursuit and arrest of the Boston Marathon bombers occurred live on MIP